 Docs

 Everything beyond install — build, configure, internals, troubleshooting, contributing.
-Install + screenshots + FAQ live on the home page.
+Install and FAQ live on the home page.

 Build from source